Welcome to Reinhardt University’s Hill Freeman Library & Spruill Learning Center.

 Waleska and Canton residents who are at least 16 years of age and who wish to use the library and/or its collections should request a community patron card by presenting 2 forms of ID.
 One ID must have a photo and one must be a bill that shows a street address such as a utility bill.
 Cards will be issued to community users Monday - Friday 8 a.m. - 5 p.m.

-Community patrons may borrow books for up to 3 weeks, up to 6 books maximum including no more than 3 leisure reading books, NO Media may be borrowed.
+Community patrons may borrow up to 6 items maximum including no more than 3 leisure reading books and 2 media items at one time.
+Loan periods are 3 weeks for books and 1 week for media.
 Fines are 25 cents per day for overdue books with a maximum charge of $10 per item.
 At that point a book is declared lost and would have a fee of $10 for processing plus $55 replacement cost per item.
 Borrowing privileges will be canceled on unpaid accounts.

 Expectations for Visitor Behavior